-Students may not have visitors without prior approval both from their parents and the school administration.
+Individuals may not visit students on campus without prior approval both a parent/guardian, as well as, school administration.
 A request must be submitted at least 24 hours in advance.
 Visitors are subject to all school rules and regulations.

 No Deliveries